Wade Davis (American football)

 In 2012, Davis came out, publicly speaking about what it was like to be closeted and gay in the NFL.

 Davis is the former executive director and former director of professional sports outreach for the You Can Play project, an advocacy organization working to eradicate homophobia in professional sports.
 During his time at the You Can Play project, Davis developed curriculum, programming, training, and facilitated conversations focused on inclusion, equality, equity, and diversity.
-He formerly worked at the Hetrick-Martin Institute in New York City, New York, as the Assistant Director of Job Readiness, where he helped LGBT youth learn practical life skills and how to apply them.
+He formerly worked at the Hetrick-Martin Institute in New York City, New York, as the Assistant Director of Job Readiness, where he helped LGBTQ youth learn practical life skills and how to apply them.

 Davis has been invited to keynote and present workshops at colleges, universities, and corporations around the globe.
 Davis has used his platform as an athlete to become an advocate for positive change through his workshops, keynotes, panel presentations, interviews, and writings.

-Early life and college years
+Early life and college

 Davis was born in Little Rock, Arkansas and spent most of his childhood in Shreveport, Louisiana.
 He was raised in a Southern Baptist family and went to church four to five times a week.
 He was the only boy and the youngest child in his family.
 He suffered from a speech impediment and did not like to talk, which added to his feelings of loneliness.
 At seven years of age, Davis discovered football.

 Davis later moved to Aurora, Colorado and attended Overland High School, graduating in 1996.

 Davis played college football first at Mesa State College, a small college in Grand Junction, Colorado, in 1996.
 He transferred to Weber State University of Ogden, Utah in 1997 and played three seasons on the Weber State Wildcats football team.
 As a sophomore in 1997, he blocked two kicks.
 In 1999, his senior year, he made 11 tackles in one game for Weber State and was an honorable mention All-Big Sky Conference selection.
 With Weber State, Davis made 142 tackles (3 for loss), one fumble recovery, 2 forced fumbles, 20 passes defended, and 2 interceptions.